mdn/content/files/en-us/web/api/location/port/index.md

 The **`port`** property of the {{domxref("Location")}} interface is a string containing the port number of the URL.

 > [!NOTE]
-> If current page's location doesn't contain an explicit port number (e.g., `https://localhost`) or contains a port number that's the default port number corresponding to the protocol part of the location (e.g., `https://localhost:443`), then the `port` property of the {{domxref("Location")}} interface will be the empty string: `''`.
+> If the {{domxref("Location")}} object refers to a URL that doesn't contain an explicit port number (e.g., `https://localhost`) or contains a port number that's the default port number corresponding to the protocol part of the URL (e.g., `https://localhost:443`), then the `port` property will be the empty string: `''`.

 ## Value